Bealby/magnet-fishing/README.md

 The Home page will consist of rows of two columns, with an image and text side by side.
-The first row displaying an image of a Magnet used with text introducing the sport of Magnet Fishing.
+The first row displaying an image of a Magnet used, with text introducing the sport of Magnet Fishing.

-The second row displaying an image of a recent 'catch' with text describing what the Website is about and how to use it.
+The second row displaying an image of a recent 'Catch' with text describing what the Website is about and how to use it.

 A small section at the end titled `Video`, will have an